fedefloris/Malloc/README.md

 #### Malloc and free example

-Let's start from a free memory of 128 bytes.
+Let's start with a free memory of 128 bytes.
 ```
             ________________________
  Legend:   |______|+++++++++++++++++|